Fulwell: A giant and a windmill

 Roker and Seaburn: Seaside Sunderland

 Seaburn, home to a fabulous beach, is the most northerly coastal part of Sunderland and is named from a small stream that enters the sea here.
-The wonderful sandy beaches of Whitburn Bay stretch from Seaburn to Roker – two places which became ever more popular in the age of railways and then trams that made them accessible to people travelling from further afield.
+The wonderful sandy beaches of Whitburn Bay stretch from Seaburn to Roker – two places which became ever more popular in the age of railways and trams that made them accessible to people travelling from further afield.

 Railway companies printed posters and guide books promoting the delights of the Seaburn and Roker resorts with illustrations of pretty girls in bathing costumes to emphasise their delights.
-The meaning of the name ‘Roker’ is uncertain but probably refer to ‘carrs’ or coastal rocks of some kind.
+The meaning of the name ‘Roker’ is uncertain but probably refers to ‘carrs’ or coastal rocks of some kind.

-Roker’s beautiful church of St Andrew dating from 1907 is known as the ‘Cathedral of the Arts and Crafts Movement’ because of the work it contains within by the artists William Morris and Edward Burne-Jones who belonged to that particular art movement.
+Roker’s beautiful church of St Andrew dating from 1907 is known as the ‘Cathedral of the Arts and Crafts Movement’ because of the work it contains within by the artists William Morris and Edward Burne-Jones who both belonged to that particular art movement.

 Southwick and Witherwack